yaapu/FrskyTelemetryScript/README.md

  - configurable vocal timer alert every n minutes
  - sensors VFAS,CURR,Alt,VSpd,GAlt,Hdg,GSpd,Fuel,Tmp1,Tmp2 are exposed to OpenTX, see the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki/Exposed-Telemetry-Variables) for details.
 You need to run "discover new sensors" in your model telemetry page to use the sensors in OpenTX.

+Sensor valus are passed to OpenTX only when the script receives valid telemetry from the rx!

 ## Voltage Sources

+Battery voltage is tracked independentely for 3 battery sources: FLVSS, analog port A2 and flight controller.
+You can cycle between them with a short press of [ENTER].
+Min value is also tracked for the 3 sources and can be shown with a [MENU] short press.

+If you use a second FLVSS voltage sensor the OpenTX variable name needs to be "cel2"

-The script can use the A2 analog voltage source from X4R and X6R receivers (a2 is displayed next to cell voltage).
+The script can also use the A2 analog voltage source from X4R and X6R receivers (a2 is displayed next to cell voltage).

-If you use a second FLVSS voltage sensor the OpenTX variable name needs to be "cels2".
+When a second battery is detected the script also tracks "aggregate" battery values and shows a "B1+B2" label in the right panel.
+Cell value and battery voltage is the "minimum" between the two batteries, current is summed and capacity percent is averaged.
+A short press of [MENU] will show min/max values for this aggregate view.

+A short press of [ENTER] switches from single aggregate view to individual dual battery view.
+Subsequent short presses of [ENTER] in this dual view cycle between voltage sources.
+In this dual view a short press of [MENU] shows individual packs min/max values.

+To get back to aggregate view short press [EXIT].

 ## Configuration